icon

 Getting the most out of fruit additions for your fruity craft beer requires a little science along with some trial and error.

-A simple rule of thumb to follow is that lighter flavored beers accept fruit flavor with less fruit.
+A simple rule of thumb is that lighter-flavored beers accept fruit flavors with less fruit.
 Sours, IPAs, and wheats need less fruit than heavier stouts.

 The amount of fruit to add to your brew varies.
-A rule of thumb for fresh fruits is one half of a pound up to two pounds of fruit per gallon of beer.
+A rule of thumb for fresh fruit is 1/2 to 2 pounds of fruit per gallon of beer.
 Lighter fruits will require more fruit to be added to the brew to impart the desired flavor.

-Fruit purees are concentrated and require less fruit to be added to the blend.
-A general rule of thumb for adding fruit puree to beer is to add ¼ of a pound of puree up to ½ of a pound of puree per gallon.
+Fruit purees are concentrated, so less fruit is needed to make the blend.
+A general rule of thumb for adding fruit puree to beer is to add ¼ to ½ of a pound of puree per gallon.

 The best way to determine exactly how much fruit or fruit puree to add to your mixture depends on the flavor profile you are looking for.

-Spices are often used in combination with various fruits to complement and bring flavors forward.
+Spices are often used in combination with various fruits to complement and enhance flavors.

 Some of our favorite combinations when adding fruit puree to beer include Andean blackberry, cherry, tangerine, blood orange, and lulo.